-A global migration pact won approval in the United Nations General Assembly, setting up a universal system for ensuring the humane movement of people.
+UNITED NATIONS (AN) — A global migration pact won approval in the U.N.
+General Assembly, setting up a universal system for ensuring the humane movement of people.

 The non-binding Global Compact for Safe, Orderly and Regular Migration tries to solve some of the polarizing but age-old issues surrounding people crossing borders.
 U.N.
 Secretary-General António Guterres called it a “roadmap to prevent suffering and chaos."

 The pact won approval by a vote of 152-5, with 12 nations abstaining.
 Australia, Austria, Czech Republic, Dominican Republic, Hungary, Israel, Latvia, Poland, Slovakia and the United States voted against it.
 Another 24 nations were not present for the vote.

 It resulted from two years of hard-fought negotiations.
 At a conference in Marrakesh, Morocco on December 10, it won support from 164 of the 193 U.N. member nations, despite opposition from the United States and a few other nations.

 Created under the pact is a voluntary system of global governance for migration that contravenes the recent authoritarian, populist crackdown on people crossing borders.
 The treaty establishes that migrants have rights and the most vulnerable among them need protections, though it lacks the legal teeth to enforce those rights and protections.

 The vote in Morocco capped a U.N.-led effort to reduce some of the serious dangers of migration, mainly from the lucrative global industry of human trafficking.
 Some 80% of migrants take safe, orderly routes.
 But more than 60,000 people have died trying to cross dangerous lands or waters with human smugglers.